Toloka/docs/en/guide/concepts/access.md

 # Registration

-## Registering in Toloka with Yandex ID {#concept_ntn_h5l_vlb}
+## Registering in Toloka {#concept_ntn_h5l_vlb}

-To register, you need a Yandex ID with a linked and confirmed phone number.
+Most clients currently need a Yandex ID with a linked and confirmed phone number to register in Toloka.
 If you don't have a Yandex ID, [sign up for one](https://passport.toloka.ai/).

 {% note alert "Restriction" %}